What Is Bitcoin?

 What makes Bitcoin valuable?

-This quality has made it appealing for use cases such as international remittance and payments where individuals don’t want to reveal their identities (as they would with a debit or credit card).
+Because of this, it is tempting for use cases such as overseas remittances and payments when users do not wish to divulge their names (as they would with a debit or credit card).

-Although there are remarkable differences, BTC, as a digital form of money, shares some similarities with the fiat money we are all used to.
-So, let’s discuss first the value of fiat money before we dive into the cryptocurrency ecosystem.
+Despite significant changes, BTC, as a digital form of money, has certain parallels with the fiat money we are all familiar with.
+So, before we go into the cryptocurrency ecosystem, let’s talk about the worth of fiat money.

 Why does money have value?